AaronEliasZachariah/obs-pomodoro-timer/README.md

    - Use OBS hotkeys or conditional logic to show/hide media sources when timer events occur

 ## Troubleshooting

+**Can't click buttons or interact with timer:**
+- **Solution:** In the Browser Source properties, make sure "Interact" is checked in the Interaction section
+- This allows mouse clicks and keyboard input on the browser source

 **Audio not working in stream:**
 - For Browser Source: Ensure "Control audio via OBS" is checked